cvrebert/bs-css-hacks/README.md

 bs-css-hacks
 ============
-#### Index of CSS bugs/quirks/incompatibilities that [Bootstrap](https://github.com/twbs/bootstrap) works around.<br>Goal: Ensure that each of these is mentioned in at least 1 [MDN](https://developer.mozilla.org/en-US/docs/Web)-like resource.<br>Because a common wiki is better than a bunch of scattered blog posts.
+#### Index of CSS bugs/quirks/incompatibilities that [Bootstrap](https://github.com/twbs/bootstrap) works around, as of v3.2.0.<br>Goal: Ensure that each of these is mentioned in at least 1 [MDN](https://developer.mozilla.org/en-US/docs/Web)-like resource.<br>Because a common wiki is better than a bunch of scattered blog posts.
 This list is based on scanning through the comments in Bootstrap's Less source code and the various warnings in Bootstrap's docs.

 ---